You can tie Xero Shoes in lots of different ways, from ultra-minimalist to totally bling-ed out!

 I know it’s hard to see this image.
 I shot it with my camera phone at a barefoot running lecture.
 Instead of making ONE loop through the slip-knot in the Xero Loop, Sylvie makes 4 of them… and then uses the leftover lace to wrap through and under the loops.
 The video will help you figure it out.

-LOTS more tying styles will be posted in the next few days!
-And, remember, you can send us your own videos/instructions of whatever you come up with!
+LOTS more tying styles have been posted, but remember, you can send us your own videos/instructions of whatever you come up with!

-Now, decorate your Xero Shoes with pendants, charms, and beads (videos for these coming soon)
+Plus, you can decorate your Xero Shoes with pendants, charms, and beads!

 Pendants and Charms